-Many local authorities have contracted out their refuse collection service to a third party provider / partner.
+Many local authorities have contracted out their refuse collection service to a third-party provider / partner.
 In doing so, they seek to transfer much of the financial and legal risks associated with the service over to the contractor.
-This is only effective if the local authority first takes all reasonable steps to assure itself that the contractor is competent to carry out the role on their behalf.
-Regardless of any transfer arrangements; the local authority remains subject to the Health and Safety at Work Act and the owner of its reputation to its constituents and beyond.
+This is only effective if the local authority first takes all reasonable steps to assure itself that the contractor is competent to conduct the role on their behalf.
+Regardless of any transfer arrangements, the local authority remains subject to the Health and Safety at Work Act and the owner of its reputation to its constituents and beyond.

-Given the size of contract involved, it is likely that the exercise will be subject to EU procurement regulations.
-Part of the process should be fusing the experience of operational managers and workers with those skilled in the procurement process, to shape a clear specification that will meet the council's needs with transparent selection and award criteria for bidders.
+Since the UK's departure from the European Union, OJEU has been replaced by a UK-only tendering service and there will no longer be a legal requirement to publish procurement contracts on OJEU.
+Part of the process should be combining the experience of operational managers and workers with those skilled in the procurement process, to shape a clear specification that will meet the council's needs with transparent selection and award criteria for bidders.

-These partnering arrangements are usually for a minimum of 10 years but can stretch far beyond this.
-It is a challenge for authorities to know what their waste service may/could look like in that time period and similarly an equally difficult task for contractors to price and design a programme of works for such a lengthy period.
+These partnering arrangements are usually for a minimum of 10 years but can stretch far beyond this timeframe.
+It is a challenge for authorities to know what their waste service may / could look like in that time and similarly an equally challenging task for contractors to price and design a programme of works for such a lengthy period.